 The Painted Desert of Arizona

-Abutting Petrified Forest National Park is the Painted Desert, basically a broad region of rocky badlands much like you see in South Dakota's Badlands National Park.
+Abutting (and administered as part of) Petrified Forest National Park is the Painted Desert, basically a broad region of rocky badlands much like you see in South Dakota's Badlands National Park.
 It stretches over 93,500 acres and features deep lavenders, rich grays, reds, oranges and even pink rocks, a painting with chemicals by Mother Nature over the eons, using as Her tools earthquakes, floods, volcanic eruptions, and lots of sunlight.

 Deposits of clay and sandstone, stacked in elegant layers, play with the setting Arizona sun in an altering display of colorful radiance.
 Both the Navajo and Hopi people have lived in the region for hundreds of years, but it was Spanish who gave this landscape the name we know by calling it "El Desert Pentado."